 After stoning the surface to 800-1200 finish, I will back up to 600 then 1200 wet sandpaper to remove all stone scratches.
 A this point these fine papers will not cause or promote dips and ripples but will prepare the stoned surface for the final polish.
 It may seem counterintuitive to back up in grit size, but in practice, this seems to work best for me.
 Finishing the papering to 1200 seems to set the surface up for a minimum of polishing in the next step.

 I have found the traditional Japanese polishing technique using a horsehair brush(migaki-bake) with suitable powdered abrasive and water to be indispensable in achieving the finish necessary to produce reliable, satisfactory results in the steps to follow.
 Traditionally, the powdered abrasive used was powdered charcoal of different species, most often honoki(Magnolia) .
-I've found that finely powdered(800g) silicon carbide is a very effective replacement for the charcoal.
+I've found that finely powdered(800g) silicon carbide is a very effective replacement for basic charcoal.
 It's my belief that the effectiveness of the brush and abrasive in preparing the metal surface is due to two distinct properties of this method.
 Firstly, the abrasive is carried quite effectively into every recess contributing toward a uniformity of action.
 Secondly, the circular, omni-directional action of the brush also contributes to uniformity.
 Perhaps others have had success with conventional jewelry polishing, but my results with buffs and compound were very mixed.

 To begin the polishing process, a slurry is made of the abrasive and water, in some suitable shallow container that allows free access and doesn't restrict wrist movement.
 It does take a certain amount of "elbow-grease" so adopt a position that allows you to relax as much of your upper body as possible.
 With the brush charged with the slurry, the work is scrubbed in tight circles, paying close attention that the action is consistent and even over all surfaces, especially deeper recesses of carving or inlay.
 Each workpiece will call for a little different set-up to most efficiently hold and polish it.
 This is easily worked out logically.
 It's not necessary to have the work sitting on the bottom of the holding dish.
 Fatigue is a factor so try to find the most comfortable, relaxing position and take stretching breaks.
 It doesn't take long to see results.
 I keep a second, deeper container near, to rinse into as I progress and check results.
 If you keep your containers away from possible contamination, the slurry can dry out and be reused, I would think nearly indefinitely.
+The silicon carbide powder does break down and become finer with use.

 Experience will teach you when you have achieved a polish that will yield the desired result in the patination bath.
 I look at the polished surface with a slight magnification and varying light conditions to be sure I have removed all scratches from previous stoning.
-Being abrasive, the silicon-carbide does leave minute scratch paths, but with 800 grit, these are virtually negated during the patination process.
+Being abrasive, the silicon-carbide does leave minute scratch paths, but with 800 grit, these are largely negated during the patination process.
 The circular pattern contributes to the effect as light is reflected from all directions.
 I've found it impossible to achieve this effect with sandpaper, even with finer grit.
 The effectiveness of this technique is due, I believe, largely to this omnidirectional action, imparted by the circular motion of the brush and it's ability to reach all areas.

 A finer polish can be obtained using charcoal powder, but I would suggest gaining proficiency with the synthetic powder first.
 A separate brush should be used for different powders.